Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Experiments

 \subsubsection{Overall Analysis of Results}

 Overall, the proposed preprocessing algorithm delivers consistently strong gains in abundance estimation accuracy across a wide range of hyperspectral unmixing methods.
-In most cases, the improvement is substantial, often approaching or exceeding 50\% reduction in RMSE, regardless of the dataset or algorithm used.
+In most cases, the improvement is substantial, often in the order of 50\% reduction in RMSE.
 This indicates that the algorithm effectively mitigates the detrimental influence of scale-induced spectral variability, allowing diverse unmixing approaches to operate closer to their full potential.

 For endmember signature estimation, the improvements are more algorithm dependent.
 While several methods exhibit significant reductions in SAD error, sometimes exceeding 60\%, others show smaller or negligible changes.
 This suggests that the proposed preprocessing algorithm most directly benefits abundance estimation, but can also lead to notable gains in endmember accuracy when the downstream algorithm is sensitive to scale distortions.
 Taken together, the results demonstrate that the proposed algorithm is a powerful and broadly applicable preprocessing tool, particularly valuable when reliable abundance maps are crucial.